gbordyugov/cs143/assignment-2/notes.md

 let a: String <- "foo", b: String <- "buzz" in 3.1415926
 ```

-should call the following constructor
+should result in the parser calling the following chained constructor:

 ```
 let(a, String; "foo", let(b, String, "buzz", 3.1415926))